If you are an adoptee and would like to start a search for your birth family, how do you begin?

 Again, when choosing to search for a biological child that was placed for adoption, you will want to establish a support system to help.
 There will likely be a lot of stress and anxiety related to the search, and you will want to have support in dealing with all of the emotions you may feel.
 Finding a good therapist, support group, or network of friends is very important in these times.

-I wanted to share my own personal experience on searching for birth family.
+I wanted to share my own personal experience of searching for a birth family.

 Thankfully, my friend reached out to me for a bit of support.
 As she read me the letter she had found, and shared her worries and insecurities about searching over the phone, I began using my laptop to search for her birth mother.
 She had no idea I was doing this as we talked.